-A word search of Minnesota Statutes or Laws of Minnesota can also be done on the legislative Web site (www.leg.mn).
+A word search of Minnesota Statutes or Laws of Minnesota can also be done on the legislative website (www.revisor.mn.gov/laws).

 HEADNOTES.
 At the beginning of each section of the statutes, immediately following the section number, there is a word or phrase in boldface capital letters.
 This word or phrase, called a headnote, is intended to be a catch-word or phrase to indicate the contents of the statute.
 Except in the case of the Uniform Commercial Code, the headnote is not a part of the law.